Foreshore Integrated Management Planning

 We acknowledge this project is taking place on the traditional, ancestral, and unceded territory of the Syilx Okanagan people.

-Since time immemorial, Okanagan lake foreshores have supported lake biodiversity and surrounding communities, and are currently threatened by both natural change and human interference.
-In partnership and collaboration with local Indigenous communities, stewardship groups, and regional and provincial governments, the Okanagan Indian Band (OKIB) and Living Lakes Canada will guide cumulative impact assessments on the foreshores of Wood and Kalamalka Lakes from 2024 to 2025.
+Since time immemorial, Okanagan lake foreshores have supported lake biodiversity and surrounding communities, and are currently threatened by human interference and resulting climate change.
+In partnership and collaboration with local Indigenous communities, stewardship groups, and regional and provincial governments, the Okanagan Indian Band (OKIB) and Living Lakes Canada will guide cumulative impact assessments on the foreshores of Wood and Kalamalka Lakes from 2025 to 2026.
 Weaving Indigenous Knowledge and Western science, this project will support the inventory, assessment, and mapping of cultural, archaeological, and ecological foreshore values of these critically important lakes.

-This project is funded in part by the BC Conservation Foundation, Central Okanagan Foundation, Friends of Kalamalka Lake Provincial Park, Kal Tire, Okanagan Basin Water Board, Foord Family Foundation, District of Coldstream, and District of Lake Country.
+This project is funded in part by the BC Conservation Foundation, Central Okanagan Foundation, Friends of Kalamalka Lake Provincial Park, Kal Tire, Okanagan Basin Water Board, Foord Family Foundation, District of Coldstream, and District of Lake Country, Max Bell Foundation, and BEEM Credit Union.

 FIMP Indigenous Knowledge and Values Framework